fermyon/developer/content/spin/v2/variables.md

 Variables are added to an application under the top-level `[variables]` section of an application manifest (`spin.toml`).
 Each entry must either have a default value or be marked as `required = true`.
 “Required” entries must be [provided](./dynamic-configuration#application-variables-runtime-configuration) with a value.

+For example, consider an application which makes an outbound API call using a bearer token.
+To configure this using variables, you would:
-For example, say an application needs to access a bearer token for an outbound API call.
-A `[variables]` section could be added to an application's manifest with one entry for a variable named `token`.
-Since there is no reasonable default value for a secret, the variable is set as required with `required = true`.
-On the other hand, say the the API endpoint is known but should be configurable for A/B testing, another v`api_uri` variable could be added with a default that can be overridden.
-This scenario could be configured in the application manifest as follows:
+* Add a `[variables]` section to the application manifest
+* Add a `token` entry for the bearer token.
+Since there is no reasonable default value for this secret, set the variable as required with `required = true`.
+* Add an `api_uri` variable.
+The URL _is_ known, but is useful to override, for example for A/B testing.
+So you can give this variable a default value with `default = "http://my-api.com"`.
+The resulting application manifest looks like this:

 <!-- @nocpy -->